 And of course, the response to that is that we now live in the most patriotic state in the country, if that's the case.

-These outs this outsized power that you have of self-described socialists mean that things are only going to continue to get worse if we don't step up and do this.
+This outsized power that you have of self-described socialists mean that things are only going to continue to get worse if we don't step up and do this.

-I enjoy what I do in the house.
+I enjoy what I do in the House.

 And I believe Republicans are going to retake the majority in November 2022.